godotengine/godot-docs/classes/class_@globalscope.rst

 - :ref:`Variant<class_Variant>` **min** **(** ... **)** |vararg|

 Returns the minimum of the given values.
-This method can take any number of arguments.
+This function can take any number of arguments.

 ::